What is interactive learning?

 Video is the fastest-growing learning technology, and it allows learners to stop and start a subject when they need to.
 Whether they’re learning a new concept from start to finish or just looking for a refresher, video is leading the way.

-Deciding which is best and most relevant to you and your learners will require a little bit of leg work up front, but the long-term benefits will present themselves over and over again through the increased knowledge retention, greater engagement, and overall, just happy learners.
+While there are three types, or levels, of interactivity, the applications of each have many uses, depending on your learners and the results you’re hoping to achieve.
+Some uses call for only one interaction throughout the learning, while others may thrive from multiple.
+Deciding which are the best and most relevant to you and your learners requires a little bit of legwork up front, but the long-term benefits will present themselves over and over again, through increased knowledge retention, greater engagement, and overall happy learners.

 Can't get enough of interactive learning?

-Check out some cool work we've done with Royal Caribbean.Learn More
+Check out some cool work we've done with Royal Caribbean.Learn more